 Apocalypse Now! is a generative artwork created by over 200 National Citizen Service (NCS) participants in workshops at Kent University.

-We will be screening at Woolworths on Margate High Street between 10-6pm on the weekend 22nd & 23rd September as part of Margate Festival 2018.
-It will also be shown on Friday 28th and Sunday the 30th.
-And there will be a late night showing on Thursday 27th 6-9pm.
-Woolworths has been empty for years – it’s great to see the building coming to life again.
+Apocalypse NOW! was exhibted in the old Woolworths on Margate High Street between 10-6pm over two weekends in September as part of the Margate Festival 2018.
+We also added in a late night with sounds provided by Fantastic Pleasure.
+Woolworths has been empty for years – great to see the building coming to life again.

 The NCS teenagers really got to grips with learning a new programming language.
-Despite Computing being on the national curriculum it appears many schools haven’t worked out how to deliver it yet and only about 20% of our participants had done coding before which is shocking to us.
+Despite Computing being on the national curriculum, it appears many schools haven’t worked out how to deliver it yet and only about 20% of our participants had done any coding before, which was surprising to us.
 We see programming as a vital skill for all people to learn NOW and a brilliant tool for creativity.

-The theme of this year’s Margate Festival is NOW and this collaboratively created artwork highlights contemporary art making techniques.
+The theme of Margate Festival is NOW and this collaboratively created artwork highlights contemporary art-making techniques.

 Here are some of the over 200 Animats the students designed to swim around their landscapes.